GoGame-Recognition-Project/GoGame-Detection/readme.md

 ---

-## 🛣 Project Roadmap

-The development of GoGame-Detection follows the outlined roadmap.
-This section provides an overview of completed tasks and upcoming features.

-- [x] **Task 1: Initial Implementation**
-  - Description: Implement the basic functionality of GoGame-Detection.
-  - Status: Completed

-- [ ] **Task 2: Feature Enhancement**
-  - Description: Enhance existing features to improve overall performance.
-  - Status: In Progress

-- [ ] **Task 3: Integration with External Services**
-  - Description: Integrate GoGame-Detection with external APIs or services.
-  - Status: Planned

-- [ ] **Task 4: User Interface Development**
-  - Description: Develop a user interface for easy interaction.
-  - Status: Planned

-- [ ] **Task 5: Documentation and Testing**
-  - Description: Improve documentation and conduct comprehensive testing.
-  - Status: Planned

-Feel free to check back regularly for updates on our progress.

----

 ## 👏 Acknowledgments

 - Special thanks to [Etienne Peillard](https://github.com/EPeillard) our tutor for this project and Nicolas Desdames the representative of Tenuki Club, our project client.